Separation Anxiety with an Australian Shepherd Puppy?

 There are several options for helping your Australian Shepherd puppy with separation anxiety.
 Not all of these treatments work for every puppy, so you may need to try a few different methods.

 Physical activity: make sure your puppy is tired before you leave.
-Australian Shepherd’s love physical activity.
-Make it a combination of mental and physical activity if possible, like frisbee or agility.
-If you are unable to do those, a walk, hike or paying with a toy can be great alternatives.
+Australian Shepherd loves physical activity.
+Make it a combination of mental and physical activity, like frisbee or agility.
+If you cannot do those, a walk, hike or playing with a toy can be great alternatives.

 Training Against It

+Does your puppy react when you pick up your car keys or purse?
 You can work with your Australian Shepherd puppy to reduce triggers of anxiety.
-Does your puppy react when you pick up your car keys or your purse?
 Try picking up your keys or purse (or whatever they react to) a few times a day without leaving the house.
-This will teach them that the particular object being picked up does not immediately mean you are leaving.
+This will teach them that the particular object being picked up does not immediately mean they are leaving.

 Open and close the door without leaving throughout the day.
 Doors can be a trigger item for your Australian Shepherd puppy because that is how you leave.

-When it comes time to leave be sure to ignore your puppy unless they are being calm and quiet.
-You want to encourage this behaviour over any type of high-energy anxious behaviour when you are leaving.
+When it comes time to leave, ignore your puppy unless they are calm and quiet.
+You want to encourage this behaviour over any high-energy anxious behaviour when leaving.
+Your puppy will start to associate you leaving with something good rather than a reason to become upset.
 Leaving a favourite treat or toy when you leave can also help.
-Your puppy will start to associate you leaving with something good, rather than a reason to become upset.

-Keep in mind some cases of separation anxiety will be beyond an owner’s ability to handle.
+Remember that some cases of separation anxiety will be beyond an owner’s ability to handle it.
 Punishment is not the answer because your puppy could be suffering from anxiety rather than acting out.